 Everyone wants to be their most confident, attractive, positive self when they enter into a relationship with someone that interests them as a partner.
 However, a new relationship can shine a spotlight on all of our deepest insecurities.
-These insecurities can be rooted in past failed relationships or even our relationship with our parents or childhood trauma.
+These insecurities can be rooted in past failed relationships or even our relationship with our parents or unresolved childhood trauma.
 One way to to stop feeling insecure your relationship is to explore your attachment style and learn ways to heal and cope with attachment wounds.
-Individual or couples therapy can help you identify your triggers and give you the tools to increase your confidence and recognize when insecurity is sabotaging your relationship.
+Individual or couples therapy can help you identify your triggers.
+It can give you the tools to increase your confidence and recognize when insecurity is sabotaging your relationship.

-What are the signs of insecurity in a relationship?
+5 signs of insecurity in a relationship

 Anxiety and avoidance are both signs that you might be feeling insecure in your relationship.
-If you feel like your relationship leaves you feeling out of control or with a sense that you can not be yourself it may be time to address your insecurities.
+If you feel like your relationship leaves you feeling out of control, or with a sense that you can not be yourself, it may be time to address your insecurities.
 A few things that might indicate you are feeling insecure in your relationship:

-- You are consumed by the relationship and hyper-focused on your partner.
+- You are consumed by the relationship and hyper-focused on your partner

-- You focus on negative thoughts and respond to your anxieties with impulsive action.
+- You focus on negative thoughts and respond to your anxieties with impulsive action

-- You experience retroactive jealousy and fixate on your partners social media.
+- You experience retroactive jealousy and fixate on your partners social media

-- You avoid addressing conflict assuming it would mean the end of the relationship.
+- You avoid addressing conflict assuming it would mean the end of the relationship

-- You feel disconnected from your personal power and that your happiness is completely dependent on your partner.
+- You feel disconnected from your personal power and that your happiness is completely dependent on your partner

-You are hyper-focused on your partner.
+1. You are hyper-focused on your partner

 When this happens you might feel like someone else is in control.
 You may start to feel as though you must manage your partner’s behavior in order to feel secure.
-When you are dealing with this type of anxious hypervigilance it is a good time to focus on how you can process your own anxious thoughts and feelings without projecting your fear onto your partner.
+When you are dealing with this type of anxious hyper-vigilance it is a good time to focus on how you can process your own anxious thoughts and feelings without projecting your fear onto your partner.
 Practice self-compassion and recognize that while your anxious response maybe automatic based on your past history you don’t have to act on it.

 Insecurities can cause you to focus on the negative.
 The mind is always searching for proof that what it believes is true.
 When you believe that something negative will happen in your relationship and focus on that you will find it whether it is there or not.

-You experience retroactive jealousy.
+3. You experience retroactive jealousy

 Searching for information about your partner’s past relationships can be a sign that you are feeling insecure about yourself or your relationship.
 Ask yourself what you are searching for when you fixate on your significant others past flings.
 If you are searching for validation or reassurance to sooth your insecurities be direct in your communication and share your feelings.
 Discuss your concerns with your partner and know that insecurity about previous relationship only increases when you obsess about it.
 Explore what need that behavior is attempting to address and seek out better ways to meet that need.

-You avoid addressing conflict.
+4. You avoid addressing conflict

 When you sweep your feelings under the rug or avoid difficult communication with your significant other it may indicate you are insecure in the relationship.
 Conflict is a normal part of life and avoiding addressing negative feelings will only create resentment in the future.
 Talk to your partner when you have concerns avoid addressing issues head on

-Your happiness is dependent on your partner.
+5. Your happiness is dependent on your partner

 There are several causes for relationship insecurities.
 However, you can stop being insecure if you pay attention to the things that are holding you back and causing you to feel insecure.
 If you notice you have the following traits or behaviors you may be unintentionally sabotaging your relationship.
-Couples and individual therapy can help you address and resolve your insecurities so that you can enjoy your partner and create the relationship you want and deserve.
+Couples and individual therapy can help you address and resolve your insecurities and focus on yourself so that you can enjoy your partner and create the relationship you want and deserve.

 - Unresolved trauma from previous relationships or childhood.